80.9 F

 Virginia New School Performance and Support Framework and Accreditation Results

-RICHMOND, VA — Governor Glenn Youngkin today announced that the Virginia Department of Education has released the 2024 accreditation results which classify 85.4% of Virginia schools as fully accredited.
+, VA — Governor Glenn Youngkin today announced that the has released the 2024 accreditation results which classify 85.4% of as fully accredited.
 Today’s accreditation certifications are a testament to the failure of Virginia’s current accreditation system to provide parents, educators, and communities timely, accurate and actionable insights into how well their students are actually performing academically.
-The issue couldn’t be clearer: no schools are denied accreditation, and 85% of Virginia’s schools continue to receive the state’s highest ranking while 60.7% and 64.8% of Virginia’s students 3-8 grades failed or are barely proficient in reading and math.
+The issue couldn’t be clearer: no are denied accreditation, and 85% of Virginia’s schools continue to receive the state’s highest ranking while 60.7% and 64.8% of Virginia’s students 3-8 grades failed or are barely proficient in reading and math.

 “I am grateful for the board’s leadership to move forward with our new school performance and support framework,” said Governor Glenn Youngkin.
 “As soon as I came into office, I committed to reverse the systematic lowering of standards and lack of transparency in Virginia’s education system.
 As students struggle to recover from pandemic learning loss, it’s more important than ever to prioritize high expectations, transparency and accountability.
 We must be honest with ourselves that too many students and schools are not on track for success.”